taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

-The properties would add up horizontally, but mask the one most important property: the type.
+The properties would add up horizontally in the object, but mask the one most important property, which is the action type, when they become too many.
 Therefore, you should treat action type and payload on the same level, but nest the payload itself one level deeper as the two abstract properties.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~